janklab/MlxShake/doc-project/Developer Notes.md

 * Set up the Azure DevOps pipeline.
 As of 2021-09-11, it's not seeing the ExportMlx repo, although I can see many other janklab repos.
 * Nicer alt text/link text for inline images?
 * Add some tests.
-  * The current "tests" are a destructive rebuild of the source tree's own generated docs.
-Not good.
 * Support for GitHub Flavored Markdown and other flavors of Markdown?
   * Actually, the flavor we support now _is_ GFM; that's needed for tables.
 Need to officially adopt that, and then maybe add other flavors.
   * Or at least some Markdown options: whether tables are GFM tables or raw HTML tables, etc.